antazo/ai-python/README.md

-# Azure AI with Python
+# Azure AI with Python (Cognitive Services)

-Access Microsoft Azure AI advanced capabilities (cognitive services) using Python.
+Harness Microsoft Azure AI advanced capabilities in a Pythonian way.
 A valid subscription to Azure is needed for your own endpoints.

-The project uses virtual environments, CI pipelines, and containerization as optional.

-This repository is automatically deployed to container registries (Docker Hub and ACR) through GitHub Actions workflows.
+The project uses virtual environments, continuous integration pipelines, and containerization as optional.
+This repository is automatically deployed to container registries (Docker Hub and ACR) through GitHub Actions.

+Cognitive services used (so far):
+* Translator: Neural Machine Translation (NMT).
+* Computer Vision: Convolutional Neural Networks (CNN).

 ## Overview